-It turns out that there are many ways to get federal student loans forgiven.
-In fact, the Consumer Financial Protection Bureau released a report in 2013 estimating that more than one-quarter of working Americans are eligible for the Public Service Loan Forgiveness Program, but only a small percentage are actually using it.
+If you feel burdened under the weight of student loan debt, we have some good news: you may be able to get those student loans forgiven.
+In 2017, the Consumer Financial Protection Bureau released a report estimating that up to one in four Americans may be eligible for the Public Service Loan Forgiveness program, but only a small percentage are actually using it.

 1. Loan Forgiveness Programs for Health Care Professionals